Tuesday 30th of June 2020

 Masterlink is a group apprentice training scheme, owned by respected national membership organisation Master Plumbers, Gasfitters and Drainlayers NZ (Master Plumbers).
 We support apprentices, and the companies who host them, for the duration of the apprenticeship.

 The average age of a Masterlink apprentice is 24 years old, but ranges from 16 to 46.
-We welcome male and female applicants from diverse cultures.
+We welcome male and female applicants from diverse backgrounds and cultures.

 Plumbing is a collective term for three disciplines: Plumbing, Gasfitting and Drainlaying (PGD).